Celebrating National Disability Employment Awareness Month 2023

 Speaker: Carla Jackson & Kim Guess, Be Well at Work Wellness

 Engaging in creative activities (as part of, or outside of our work), allows us to be more productive, balanced, and calm in everyday life.
 Creative activities can lower your blood pressure, decrease stress, improve your immune system, and increase your ability to be more productive.
 Learn two beginner-friendly painting techniques, then choose one (or both!) to try out on your own canvas to take home.
-No prior painting experience necessary.
+No prior painting experience is necessary.
 Supplies will be provided.

 Breastfeeding Your Baby: Return to Work/School